 2014 Clerc Milon - more acidity and more depth here compared to d'Armailhac.
 Well-made.
 90p.

-2014 Aile d'Argent (white Mouton Rothschild) - great acidity, acacia flower and apricot, intense and rich, smooth aftertaste.
+2014 Aile d'Argent (white Mouton Rothschild) - great acidity, acacia flower, apricot, intense and rich, smooth aftertaste.
 92p.

 Beautifully situated Phelan Segur

-32 wines to taste and a very interesting overview of how wines in these four appellations did fare.
+Thirty-two wines to taste and an exciting overview of how these four appellations fared.

-In Haut Medoc, I liked best well-structured, potent and well-balanced Coufran and La Tour Carnet (both rated 90p), aromatic, fruity and well-constructed Citran (89-90) and as pretty Beaumont, Camensac and Cantemerle, all three getting 89p.
+In Haut Medoc, I liked the best well-structured, potent, and well-balanced Coufran and La Tour Carnet (both rated 90p), aromatic, fruity, and well-constructed Citran (89-90) and as pretty Beaumont, Camensac, and Cantemerle, all three getting 89p.

-In St.Julien my favourites were stunning Beychevelle (94+p), as impressive Leoville Poyferre (94p), strong, oaky and well-packed with fruit Leoville Barton (93-94p), chocolaty. lush and utterly impressive Branaire Ducru (at last!)
+In St.Julien, my favorites were the stunning Beychevelle (94+p), as impressive Leoville Poyferre (94p), strong, oaky, and well-packed with fruit Leoville Barton (93-94p), chocolaty. lush and utterly impressive Branaire Ducru (at last!)
 93+p, powerful and equipped with strong backbone Gruaud Larose (93+p), cherry Gloria and St.Pierre (both rated 92+p) with splendid acidity and depth, and greatly made Langoa Barton and Talbot (rated 92p both) with silky fruit and tannin put in velvety structure.
 Incredibly strong showing from this commune, as all wines tasted did beautifully!

 Pichon Baron